Coronavirus – FAQs on staffing decisions when reopening workplaces

 Our staff need to attend the workplace – but what if they are worried about using public transport?

-There are potential legal risks associated with requiring employees to return to work if they are reliant on public transport and if they could otherwise remain working from home or on furlough.
-For more guidance on this issue, see our Insight article "Does an employer's duty of care extend to commuting to work?".
+There are potential legal risks associated with requiring employees to come to work if they are reliant on public transport.
+For more guidance on this issue, see our article "Does an employer's duty of care extend to commuting to work?".

 What if the employee says that they cannot come to work, citing serious and imminent danger?